Habit Formation Guide

 Pick one habit, make the rule obvious, and track it daily in the same place.
 A visible chain helps because it turns repeated effort into something you can protect.
 That is why the Don’t Break the Chain method remains so effective.

 The real answer to “how long does it take to build a habit?” is not just a number.
 It is a number plus a system simple enough to help you repeat the habit until that number actually means something.
+If you want a concrete starting structure, a 66 day habit challenge gives the timeline a clearer container.

 How long does it really take to build a habit?